melaniehoff/Peer-to-Peer-Folder-Poetry/radical-networks.md

 - [Workshop Description & Theory](https://github.com/melaniehoff/Peer-to-Peer-Folder-Poetry/blob/master/radical-networks.md#workshop-description)

 ## Preparation for Class
-1. Download [this folder](https://melanie-hoff.com/folder-poetry/radical-networks/garden-of-forking-paths.zip) and move it to your Home directory
+**1. Download [this folder](https://melanie-hoff.com/folder-poetry/radical-networks/garden-of-forking-paths.zip) and move it to your Home directory
-2. Install Node & Dat
+2. Install Node & Dat**
-Run each of these Bash lines one after the other by pasting them in your Terminal and pressing ENTER.
+Run each of these Bash lines one after the other by pasting them in your Terminal and pressing ENTR.
 - `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.0/install.sh | bash`
 - `source ~/.bash_profile`
 - `nvm install --lts`
 - `nvm use --lts`
 - `npm install -g dat`

-### 3. 🌳Prompt: Folder Poem as Home
+### 🌳Prompt: Folder Poem as Home
 _What would your utopic, liberatory living environment look like?_

 Gently explore your imagination and think about the following prompt.
 Write, diagram, or draw out your thoughts.